AI Credits Trend

 Credit systems solve the fundamental tension of AI packaging: customers want unlimited access, companies face variable compute costs.
 Credits are the compromise.

-- Bundled access + metered depth — Cursor bundles AI in every plan but limits fast requests.
+- Bundled access + metered depth — cursor bundles AI in every plan but limits fast requests.
 Pro gets 500 fast, Ultra gets unlimited.
 Access is free; intensity costs money.

-- Credits as a new value metric — Notion's credit system ($10/1,000) creates a separate axis of monetization orthogonal to per-seat pricing.
+- Credits as a new value metric — notion's credit system ($10/1,000) creates a separate axis of monetization orthogonal to per-seat pricing.
 Seats control who; credits control how much.

-- Outcome-based credits — Dialpad only consumes credits when AI "delivers value."
-Intercom charges $0.99 per resolution.
+- Outcome-based credits — dialpad only consumes credits when AI "delivers value." intercom charges $0.99 per resolution.
 The unit of consumption shifts from input (tokens, compute) to output (results, resolutions).

-- PAYG as safety valve — ClickUp offers both plan-based credit pools and pay-as-you-go purchasing.
+- PAYG as safety valve — clickup offers both plan-based credit pools and pay-as-you-go purchasing.
 This lets power users burst beyond plan limits without forcing everyone to a higher tier.

 The prediction: as AI costs decline, credit pools will get larger per tier and eventually fold into base pricing.
 The companies currently using credits are building the metering infrastructure they'll need if usage-based AI becomes the dominant model.